kthffmn/find-pairs/README.md

 # Finding Pairs

-## Instructions
+## About

-The attached text file "artist_list.txt", in the `data` folder, contains the favorite musical artists of 1000 users from LastFM.
+The attached text file "artist_list.txt", in the `data` folder, contains the favorite musical artists of 1000 users from [LastFM](http://www.last.fm/).
 Each line is a list of up to 50 artists, formatted as follows:

 ```
 Radiohead,Pulp,Morrissey,Delays,Stereophonics,Blur,Suede,Sleeper,The La's,Super Furry Animals\n